heathensoft/GraphicsEngine3D/Readme.md

 The main thread manages the window, and the application thread runs the graphics.

-Having window events seperate from rendering avoids freezing and stuttering of the application on window changes.
+Having window events separate from rendering avoids freezing and stuttering of the application on window changes.
 You could let's say, resize the window while having continuous updated graphics.

 Implementing this is not straight forward.
-Since most glfw (Window) functionallity is exclusive to the main-thread.
+Since most glfw (Window) functionality is exclusive to the main-thread.
 And OpenGL context can only be current on a single thread at a time.

 The latter is not the worst.
 You call a line of code on the Application thread